flavienbwk/book-devops/eng/AUDIOBOOK.md

 Several methods have emerged over time, but there are 4 main ones:

-- Release Branching: Suited for periodic software deployment (release), this method involves creating a new branch from the main branch and then stabilizing it with bug fixes and other changes before publishing.
+1. Release Branching.
+Suited for periodic software deployment or release, this method involves creating a new branch from the main branch and then stabilizing it with bug fixes and other changes before publishing.

-    Here, a release refers to a branch that evolves alongside the main branch for an extended period, eventually becoming obsolete.

-    It allows groups of developers to collaborate on a particular release or a customized version of the software for a client.
-This limits conflicts but complicates merging contributions between versions.

-- Gitflow: An extension of the Release Branching method, this uses 6 parallel branches addressing specific needs (release, hotfix, feature, support, bugfix, in addition to the main master or main branch).
-It's historically used for managing very large projects (fig. <spanc/>\ref{fig:gitflow}).
+2. Gitflow.
+It is extension of the Release Branching method, this uses 6 parallel branches addressing specific needs : release, hotfix, feature, support, bugfix, in addition to the main branch.
+This method is historically used for managing very large projects.

-    !Example of Gitflow.
-Source: fpy.cz (Filip PYTLOUN).\label{fig:gitflow}

-- GitHub flow / GitLab flow: This method reduces the complexity brought by Gitflow by eliminating its 5 parallel branches to the main one (fig. <spanc/>\ref{fig:gitlab-flow}).
+3. GitHub or GitLab flow.
+This method reduces the complexity brought by Gitflow by eliminating its 5 parallel branches to the main one.
 A developer should create a branch for each new feature from the main branch.
 A release can be created at any time from the main branch.
 Beyond its simplicity, the benefit is having a branch that always contains functional code and knowing it's up-to-date at all times.

-    !Example of GitLab flow.
-Source: gitlab.com.\label{fig:gitlab-flow}

-- Trunk-based: This method promotes continuous deployment of software (see the chapter "Continuous Deployment").
+4. Trunk-based.
+This method promotes continuous deployment of software.
 Unlike github flow, there's only one branch here.
-Each developer pushes their code directly to the main branch (the trunk, fig. <spanc/>\ref{fig:trunkgit}).
+Each developer pushes their code directly to the main branch (the trunk).
 This encourages making small, easily reversible contributions in case of bugs, while reducing time spent on conflicts.
 Indeed, developers sync their code more frequently.

-    This method heavily relies on CI/CD mechanisms because every contribution is checked (CI).
-If checks pass, the software can be automatically updated (CD) by creating a release.
-This ensures that the deployment mechanisms (CD) work at all times.

-    At scale, it's advised to create very short-lived branches to benefit from code reviews (maximum 1 day).

-    !Example of trunk-based git workflow.\label{fig:trunkgit}

 According to Atlassian, the state-of-the-art git workflow today is trunk-based development.
 Google's codebase is a good example: despite tens of thousands of daily contributions, they chose this method.

 However, you may not have Google's engineering teams.
 Trunk-based development requires a specific rigor that only a seasoned technical team can handle.
-This method needs continuous integration chains that ensure the pushed code is valid (risking releasing a non-functional software version).
-It also involves creating optimized continuous deployment chains (as they're frequent).
+This method needs continuous integration chains that ensure the pushed code is valid.
+It also involves creating optimized continuous deployment chains.
 Writing these chains takes time and requires experience.

-If you don't have a properly equipped team, it's recommended to stick to github flow.
+If you don't have a properly equipped team, it's recommended to stick to the GitHub flow.

-But adhering to a common contribution methodology (branches, commits) isn't enough.
+But adhering to a common contribution methodology isn't enough.
 While collaboration might now be easier, you're not equipped to understand everyone's status.
 In the next chapter, we'll explore a project management method.

 #### Flexible flow: a balanced git workflow

 You might not have a large team at hand but want to benefit from best organizational practices on your git project.
 This chapter provides insights into a method suitable for most development teams.
 It's the one I use for the vast majority of my projects, whether professional or personal.

-Drawing from the best of various Agile methodologies (Scrum, Extreme Programming, Kanban), it borrows their pragmatism without their organizational overhead.
+Drawing from the best of various Agile methodologies, it borrows their pragmatism without their organizational overhead.
 This methodology will be more suitable for a transforming hierarchy compared to the more demanding trunk-based development.
 I-T managers also prefer it because it establishes software versions and facilitates long-term project maintenance.
 Finally, it allows both project managers and developers to easily track developments.

-Named "Flexible flow" (fig. <spanc/>\ref{fig:flexibleflowgit}), it's based on GitHub flow but adds a link between project management teams and technical teams.
+Named "Flexible flow", it is based on GitHub flow but adds a link between project management teams and technical teams.

-!Branch management example using the Flexible flow method.\label{fig:flexibleflowgit}

 To bridge project management and technical contributions, GitLab or GitHub projects use issues.
-These are tasks assignable to a collaborator, describing which feature to develop or which bug to fix (fig. <spanc/>\ref{fig:figure3}).
+These are tasks assignable to a collaborator, describing which feature to develop or which bug to fix.

-!Example of Kanban view in GitLab.\label{fig:figure3}.")

 With the Flexible flow, every contribution must refer to an issue that describes the task's genesis, how it can be resolved, and centralizes stakeholders' thoughts.
-Anyone can create these tasks (project manager, developer, user).
+Anyone can create these tasks : project managers, developers or users.
 The project manager then prioritizes them.
 Any newly assigned developer should know: what to do, where to start, and why by consulting the issue.
 Each is automatically numbered by the software forge.

-Project Management:
+For Project Management:

-1. Use the Kanban view of your software forge
+1. Use the Kanban view of your software forge (e.g, GitLab).
-2. Create four columns: Open, To do, Doing, Done
+2. Create four columns: Open, To do, Doing, Done.
-3. Create and document the issues (tasks) in the Open column
+3. Create and document the issues in the Open column.
-4. Create contribution type labels: `type/bug`, `type/feature`, `type/iteration`, `type/refactor`, `type/documentation`, `type/discussion`

-    > Helps teams understand the nature of the contribution to be made.
+4. Create contribution type labels.
+They help teams understand the nature of the contribution to be made.

-5. Create contribution domain labels: `area/backend`, `area/frontend`, `area/documentation`, `area/cloud` (Docker, Kubernetes, CI/CD), `area/infrastructure` (Ansible, Terraform, AWS/GCP/Azure configuration)

-    > Allows specialized teams to know which task to handle.
+5. Create contribution domain labels.
+They allow specialized teams to know which task to handle.
 For instance, on GitLab, any team concerned by a label can "subscribe" to it to know when a new task is added.

-6. Create commercial value labels: `business-value/p1`, `business-value/p2`, `business-value/p3`, `business-value/p4`

-    > Enables prioritizing tasks based on the commercial value the task realization brings: `p1` indicates high commercial priority. `p4` denotes low commercial priority.
+6. Create commercial value labels.
+They able prioritizing tasks based on the commercial value the task realization brings: `p1` indicates high commercial priority. `p4` denotes low commercial priority.

-7. Create complexity labels: `complexity/1`, `complexity/2`, `complexity/3`, `complexity/4`

-    > Allows for prioritizing tasks based on complexity and the time the task demands: `1` is for a simple task, while `4` is for a highly complex or lengthy task.
+7. Create complexity labels.
+They allow prioritizing tasks based on complexity and the time the task demands: `1` is for a simple task, while `4` is for a highly complex or lengthy task.

-8. Create priority labels: `priority/low`, `priority/medium`, `priority/high`, `priority/critical`

-    > Helps prioritize tasks based on the current project development context (political or client priorities).
+8. Create priority labels.
+They help prioritize tasks based on the current project development context (political or client priorities).

-9. For each issue, assign a label from each category (domain, type, commercial value, complexity, priority)
+9. For each issue, assign a label from each category (e.g., domain, type, commercial value, complexity and priority).
-10. Order the issues by priority: the higher an issue is in the Open column, the more important it is
+10. Order the issues by priority: the higher an issue is in the Open column, the more important it is.
-11. Assign an issue to a team member and move it to To do
+11. Assign an issue to a team member and move it to "To do".

-    > Limit assignments to 1 issue per available team member: this helps focus efforts.

 12. Optionally, create a milestone to group issues meant for a specific software version.
 A milestone is often tied to a software release date (deadline).

 Contribution Management:

-1. Trunk branch: a singular `main`/`master` branch from which developers can branch off to add a contribution.
+1. Trunk branch: a singular "main" branch from which developers can branch off to add a contribution.
 2. Features branching: code change = 1 branch = 1 issue.
-    - Branch naming convention: `f/#65-add-users-profile-page` for issue no. 65 of feature type titled "Add users profile page" ;
-    - Facilitates change tracking (GitHub/GitLab Changes tab) ;
-    - Do NOT address anything other than the issue's topic in its branch.
 3. Mention the issue number in every commit.
-    - Naming convention: "#65 : Added page icon in sidebar".
 4. Once the contribution is ready, create a merge request to the trunk branch.
-    - Use the squash feature to keep the contribution history clean ;
-    - Naming convention: "#65 : Add users profile page" ;
-    - Allows for automatically referencing the merge request in the issue.
 5. Release: update the software version (in files like `package.json`) and make a release from the trunk branch.

 Other Recommendations:

 1. Do not make a merge request from the trunk branch to a feature branch ;
 2. Limit the size of contributions, preferring to create multiple smaller tasks ;
-3. Limit the time spent on a review to avoid time-consuming conflicts (refer to code review best practices) ;
+3. Limit the time spent on a review to avoid time-consuming conflicts;
-4. Every contribution must pass a Continuous Integration (CI) pipeline ;
+4. Every contribution must pass a CI pipeline ;
 5. As your team matures, consider adding a Continuous Deployment pipeline for every contribution that passes CI on the trunk branch.

 Author's Note: This method has proven effective over time in the projects I've contributed to.
 Easy to grasp even for beginners, I've refined it over time to be less cumbersome, yet addressing software technical debt issues and team turnover.